mimium-org/mimium-rs/Development.md

 Note that this command will modify the version in the root `Cargo.toml` and make a commit and tag for them, and pushes it onto the remote.

-Also it internally executes `cargo publish` to upload crates into crate.io, so make sure you have a permission to publish.
+Also it internally executes `cargo publish` to upload crates into crate.io, so make sure you have a write permission token to publish.
+(Set `CRATEIO_TOKEN` for repository secrets.)

+For the wasm build, it executes `wasm-pack publish --target web`.
+It also requires npm publish token.
+(Set `NPM_PUBLISH_TOKEN` secret.)

-If tagged commit is pushed to github, `cargo-dist` automatically publish binary on a github release.
+If tagged commit is pushed to github, the another workflow is triggered.

+The workflow uses `cargo-dist` to publish binary on a github release.

-Do not forget re-merge commits on `main` into `dev` branch
+Do not forget re-merge commits on `main` into `dev` branch after main release is done.